-As of the report date, Azrieli Group has 8 income-producing properties in this segment, mostly in the U.S. with a total GLA of approx. 248 thousand sqm (on a consolidated basis) and approx. 238 thousand sqm (the Company's share) leased to some 200 tenants.
+As of the report date, Azrieli Group has 8 income-producing properties in this segment, mostly in the U.S. with a total GLA of approx. 248 thousand sqm (on a consolidated basis) and approx. 239 thousand sqm (the Company's share) leased to some 200 tenants.15

-Balance of the Group's investment properties in the segment - This balance totaled approx. NIS 2.2 billion as of March 31, 2021, compared with approx. NIS 2.1 billion on December 31, 2020.
-The change mainly derives from an increase in the dollar exchange rate as of March 31, 2021, compared with December 31, 2020.
+Balance of the Group's investment properties in the segment - This balance totaled approx. NIS 2.2 billion as of June 30, 2021, compared with approx. NIS 2.1 billion on December 31, 2020.
+The change mainly derives from an increase in the dollar exchange rate as of June 30, 2021, compared with December 31, 2020.

-Change due to adjustment of the fair value of the segment's investment properties - The loss from such adjustment in the Report Period totaled approx. NIS 1 million, compared with a loss of approx. NIS 40 million recorded in the same period last year.
-The loss in the same period last year mainly resulted from the effect of the decrease in oil prices on the office lease market in the U.S. The properties are presented according to valuations carried out by an independent appraiser as of December 31, 2020.
+Change due to adjustment of the fair value of the segment's investment properties - The profit from such adjustment in the Report Period totaled approx. NIS 3 million, compared with a loss of approx. NIS 156 million recorded in the same period last year.
+The loss in the same period last year mainly resulted from the prolongation of the expected timeframe for lease-up of the empty space, the increase in vacant space and the expected decrease in the rate of inflation due to the economic crisis in the U.S., the health crisis and the crisis in energy prices, which play a major role in Houston's economy.
+The properties are presented according to valuations carried out by independent appraisers as of December 31, 2020.